andycroll/andycroll.com/_posts/2022/2022-11-14-safely-remove-a-column-field-from-active-record.md

 ...this multi-step strategy.

 First tell Active Record to ignore the column.
+This stops the rest of your application being able to reference this column.

 ```ruby
 class Thing < ApplicationRecord